duken72/duken72.github.io/_posts/2025-01-04-the-princess-and-the-pig.md

 Time and hardship had turned him into a rugged beast.
 His once-soft skin now scarred and weathered.
 He was no longer the old innocent, adorable pig of his youth.

-But the princess, with her kind and knowing heart, looked past his scars and saw the little pig who had once been. \
+But the princess, with her kind and knowing heart, looked past his scars and saw the little pig who had once been.

-She took one step toward him.
+She took one step toward him. \
 He roared, warning her to keep her distance. \
-She took another step.
+She took another step. \
 He roared louder, his voice trembling with fear and terror. \
 But the princess was unshaken. \
 With a smile as bright as the dawn, she ran to him, closing the gap between them. \
 She wrapped her arms around him, holding him tightly. \
-Her warmth melting the walls he had built around his heart. \
+Her warmth melting the walls he had built around his heart.

-In that moment, the beast faded away, and the little pig he thought he had lost forever returned. \
+In that very moment, the beast faded away, and the little pig he thought he had lost forever returned.
 And so, the princess and the pig stood together, two hearts mended by the courage to face their scars, and the love that had quietly endured all along.

 ![poster?]({{ site.url }}/assets/pictures/the-princess-and-the-pig-3.png#center){:style="width:420px"}